 2019 CEYH Awards

 A-one+ Area 12 in Yorkshire and Humber has been shortlisted for SIX categories at the 2019 Constructing Excellence Yorkshire and Humberside Awards.
+The finalists will be announced at a special ceremony on 11 July in Leeds.

 Our GIS Integrated Area Programme was developed to increase the number of non-scheme work into scheme closures, it provides an instant overview of activity to enable more effective planning and is a contender in the Digital Construction category.
 Read here for more detail Integrated Area Programme